How do I convert Word files into Precisely templates?

 Screenshot 2022-06-10 at 16.14.33

-Since the reference is associated with a question, the question "What is the [reference_name]?" will as well be automatically created.
+Since the reference is associated with a question, the question "What is the [reference_name]?" will also be automatically created.

 Screenshot 2023-03-01 at 16.02.52